jbostoen/ZTStudio/README.md

 - Vondell for providing demo/test graphics
 - HENDRIX for some contributions to the source code

-Pull Requests are welcome, although I'm not actively working on this tool anymore.
+Pull Requests and bug reports are welcome, although I'm not actively working on this tool anymore.
 When forking or using code or ideas explained in the documentation: please publish the complete code of your project too.

 **More information**

 See our Wiki pages on GitHub.
+They also contain a few power tips and how-to's.